Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 For commercial premises, over-entry areas, fire escapes and windows.

-The electricians will set your security lighting to the ideal settings so it’ll activate when people walk past but not when an animal walks by or leaves blow past.
+The electricians will set your security lighting to the ideal settings to activate when people walk past but not when an animal walks by or leaves blow past.

 Lighting & Building Regulations

-Whenever having electrical work done to your home, whether you are upgrading or extending, you must follow the required building regulations and have the work done by a fully qualified and certified electrician.
+Whenever electrical work is done at home, whether upgrading or extending, you must follow the required building regulations and have the work done by a fully qualified and certified electrician.

-Our electricians are familiar with the building regulations, having installed many lighting installations in Chelmsford over the years.
-You can rest assured that any work done is safe, legal and signed off at the end.
+Our Electricians are familiar with the building regulations and have installed many lighting installations in Chelmsford over the years.
+You can rest assured that any work done is safe and legal and signed off on at the end.
 You’ll be able to prove your work’s been done by a qualified electrician.

 Commercial Lighting